nancyysingh/handsmenthreadssalesforceapp/README.md

 ---
 Acknowledgements

-Built as part of the **SkillWallet Salesforce Developer Virtual Internship Project**.
+Built as part of the SkillWallet Salesforce Developer Virtual Internship Project.